mporeilly/Automated_Ultrasonic_Device/README.md

 The full documentation will include:
   - Wiring Schematics
-  - Components Model Numbers and Spec Sheets
+  - Component Model Numbers and Spec Sheets
   - CAD Model
   - Bill of Materials
   - Software